vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 - **Docker registry**: Contains algorithms stored in container images which can be used by clients to request a computation.
 The node will retrieve the algorithm from this registry and execute it.
 It is possible to use public registries for this purpose like [Docker hub](https://hub.docker.com/) or [Github Containers](https://ghcr.io).
 However it is also possible to host your own registry, for example a [Harbor](https://goharbor.io/) instance.

 - **Algorithm store**: A repository for trusted algorithms within a certain project.
 [Algorithm stores](https://docs.vantage6.ai/en/main/algorithm_store/index.html) can be coupled to specific collaborations or to all collaborations on a given server.
 Note that one algorithm store can also be linked to multiple servers - you should only create one in your project if you need a custom set of algorithms.
+- While the container images of the algorithms are hosted in the aforementioned Docker registry, the algorithm store contains metadata for identifying and use such container images.

 - [**EduVPN instance**](https://docs.vantage6.ai/en/main/server/optional.html#eduvpn) (_optional_): If algorithms need to be able to engage in peer-to-peer communication, a VPN server can be set up to help them do so.